tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 ```

 We need to create an `opsR` function, that does the same thing as `opsL`,
-but associates to *right* instead:
+but associates to the *right* instead:

 ```haskell
 opsR :: Parser (a -> a -> a) -> Parser a -> Parser a